MarcialRosales/concourse-workshop/basicPipeline.md

 1. Create a folder. e.g. `mkdir hello-world-ci`
 2. We create the following file `pipeline.yml` within the folder we just created:
+  Don't worry if you don't understand this file.
+Before we complete this lab we will introduce a few concepts that will make it easier to understand it.

   ```YAML
   jobs:
   - name: job-hello-world